This article has been reviewed by tax expert Erica Gellerman, CPA.

 Tax season is upon us—a time that can strike fear in the hearts of small business owners everywhere.
 But while there’s a wealth of information out there about tax deductions for business owners in general, when you run your business out of your home, it can be far more challenging to understand how some of those policies apply when doing your business accounting.

 We know that for home-based business owners, every penny saved can have a significant impact on your bottom line.
 That’s why we’ve created this definitive list of all the available small business tax deductions, paying special consideration to how your status as a home-based business may impact the write-offs.

 Similar to the savings available to employers who provide benefits to employees, you can realize tax savings through the benefits offered to yourself and your family through your home-based business.

-Here are the main ways that your home business can incur tax savings through different benefits programs.
+Here are the main ways that your home business can incur small business tax savings through different benefits programs.

 As long as you can show that the training is necessary for improving or maintaining skills needed for your business, you can deduct the cost of education and training for either yourself or your employees.
 Keep this in mind the next time you consider the cost of an industry conference or other networking event; it may be easier to justify these expenses if you know they’ll help to reduce your business taxes!

 If you worked for a major employer, that company likely wrote off contributions to your employee 401(k).
 Through a “solo,” or personal, 401(k), you can apply this same principle to your home-based business.
 By setting up a solo 401(k) account, you can set aside 25% of your net income, up to a $53,000 annual limit.

 Operating a small business can mean a lot of finance-related costs.
 Fortunately, you can deduct fees and expenses that your home business racks up that you wouldn’t be able to deduct as an individual.
 When filing your return, make sure to account for the following finance-related tax deductions.